 Election of Directors.
-The nominees of the Board of Directors are as follows:
+1. The nominees of the Board of Directors are as follows:

-Nominees to Serve until 1999: Nominee to Serve until 1998: Nominee to Serve until 1997: James D. Delameter Normand Houde Philip C. Jackson Ronald C. Kendall Robert Morrell A. William Cannan Joseph Aldred [] FOR all the nominees listed above [] AGAINST all the n [] FOR election of Directors, except vote withheld from the 2.
-Proposal to amend the Company's Articles of Inco its name to "Northeast Bancorp." [] FOR [] AGAINST [] 3.
-Proposal to ratify the appointment of Baker, Newm Liability Company as auditors for fiscal year 1997 [] FOR [] AGAINST []

-Please check if you plan to attend the
+Nominees to Serve until 1999: Nominee to Serve until 1998: Nominee to Serve until 1997: James D. Delamater Normand R. Houde Philip C. Jackson Ronald C. Kendall Robert Morrell A. William Cannan Joseph A. Aldred, Jr. [ ] FOR [ ] FOR all the nominees listed above [ ] AG election of Directors, except vote withheld from the f GAINST all the nominees listed above following nominees: 2.
+Proposal to amend the Company's Articles of Incorporat name to "Northeast Bancorp." [] FOR [] AGAINST [] ABSTAIN tion to change its 3.
+Proposal to ratify the appointment of Baker Newman Liability Company as auditors for fiscal year 1997. & Noyes, Limited [] FOR [] AGAINST [] ABSTAIN PROXY WI and 3.
+D to such hereby This Proxy will be voted as directed herein.
+IF NO DIRECTION IS GIVEN, THIS PROXY WILL BE VOTED FOR THE NOMINEES LISTED IN PROPOSAL 1 AND FOR PROPOSALS 2 and 3.
+Discretionary authority is hereby conferred upon the proxies with respect to such other matters as may legally come before the meeting.
+The undersigned mereby revokes any proxy heretofore given by the undersigned to vote at the annual Meeting or any adjournment thereof.
+Please check if you plan to attend the meeting [ ].
+Dated: , 1996

-Dated: ----, 1996